TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 • Example Use Case:
   - Amazon EC2 Auto Scaling creates a service-linked role that allows it to modify instance configurations, attach instances to load balancers, etc.

+3. Web Identity Role
+• Definition: A type of IAM role that allows federation with web identity providers (like Google, Facebook, or Amazon Cognito).